WMD-group/PDynA/README.md

 Pre-definition of the structure
 ------------

 To start using the code, the user must define the B and X site elements in the BX6 octahedra.
-This can be done by defining the B and X sites species and their relative distances with the entry `system_overwrite` in the `dynamics`, for example, `traj.dynamics(..., system_overwrite=user_system)`.
+This can be done by defining the B and X sites species and their relative distances with the additional entry `system_overwrite` in the `dynamics`, for example,

+    traj.dynamics(..., system_overwrite=user_system)`

 The input `new_sys` is a dict with four entries:

     {'B-sites': ['Sn'], 'X-sites': ['I','Br'], 'fpg_val_BB': [[a,b], [c,d]], 'fpg_val_BX': [[a,b], [c,d]]}

 The four numbers in B-B (`fpg_val_BB`) and B-X (`fpg_val_BX`) connectivity are:

     c: NN1 distance of the connected pair
     d: NN2 distance of the connected pair
     a: lower bound of a range of distance that covers both and only NN1 and NN2
     b: upper bound of a range of distance that covers both and only NN1 and NN2

 If you are not sure about the relative distances in your system, you can run the `system_test` function with one of your trajectories by calling: